Xinxuan-Li/StudBud/README.md

 On this web app, users can create projects, assignment objectives and tasks for each project.
 The project page is templated to guide users to segment their big project into smaller chunks, which are categorised by stages.
 Within each stage of the project, users can create tasks with attributes: due date, estimated completion time, priority, tasks name, and keyword.
 Users can drag tasks to the corresponding completion status according to their own pace.
 ![This is an image](././img/stages-overview.png)
-Drag and drop event lister is following tutorial the https://www.youtube.com/watch?v=tZ45HZAkbLc&t=1218s (See more in reference).
+Drag and drop event lister is following the tutorial https://www.youtube.com/watch?v=tZ45HZAkbLc&t=1218s (See in reference).

 **Comparison between proposed and final design**